The Many Facets of Contracting Part 1: Contract Basics

 In contracting, consideration relates to the exchange of something of value.
 In many cases, this involves the exchange of money in return for the delivery of a good or service.
 However, there are also plenty of contracts that involve the exchange of promises, with one party agreeing to perform some action and the other party agreeing to perform some other action in return.

 While the offer and acceptance explain each party’s intentions, it is the consideration that adds value and legality to the arrangement.
 Thus, this also requires diligent scrutiny throughout the management process, as the parties want to ensure that they are getting what they had bargained for originally.

 In most cases, money will be exchanged at some point during the contractual relationship.
 Thus, if there is a payment schedule in place, it should correspond to appropriately timed deliverables.
-Useful contract management software can help with supervising these timetables, and provides an effective means of staying organized so that the contractual relationship is well-managed and all parties receive the value they anticipated.
+Useful CLM software can help with supervising these timetables, and provides an effective means of staying organized so that the contractual relationship is well-managed and all parties receive the value they anticipated.

 The terms of a contract get into all of the nitty-gritty of the agreement.
 This involves the writing out of standard and customized clauses to delineate precisely what the parties intend to accomplish, and quite often, exactly how they intend to do it.
 These negotiated and drafted terms impose obligations and create legal enforceability.

 With the right contract management tool, contracts can be organized into folders and subfolders depending on the seriousness of the terms imposed, and contracts can be tagged and highlighted as needed.
 In addition, contracts saved in an online repository are easy to access and search, so that in the event of any uncertainty, leaders can quickly locate the pertinent terms to ensure compliance or plan accordingly.

 Quickly identify solutions to your specific contract management challenges.